 “Of course, we would,” one intern quips without missing a beat.
 “You can’t buy this,” she says, “you think you can buy a medical license?
 That you can buy helping people as we do.
 Do you think you can buy the knowledge we have?
 No,” she says, “no, you can’t.”

 As I trudge towards the hospital down my usual route, I am reminded of a dream I used to have.
 One that I find myself living.
 Not only did I get into medical school (something I wanted desperately), I finished.
 My diploma is sitting on my desk (unframed and barely rescued from yesterday’s spilled coffee) but never mind.
 Here we are, living what was once only just a dream.
 A crazy idea made real.

 You don’t need money to dream; you just need guts and a standard issue imagination.

-Elon Musk said famously in an interview when asked how he came up with Telsa, and the hyperloop replied, “I just wanted to think about the future and not feel sad.”
+When asked how he came up with Tesla and the hyperloop, Elon Musk famously said, “I just wanted to think about the future and not feel sad.”

 Image credit: Shutterstock.com